JackHanke/2048rl/README.md

 - [On Reinforcement Learning for the Game of 2048](https://arxiv.org/pdf/2212.11087) for an overview of RL techniques used to play 2048.
 - [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book.html) by Sutton and Barto, for a comprehensive introdution to the field.
 - [The original 2048 repository](https://github.com/gabrielecirulli/2048) for the visualization and the original popularization of the game.
-- [The macht repository](https://github.com/rolfmorel/macht) for testing agents before I implemented a custom game.
+- [The macht repository](https://github.com/rolfmorel/macht) for testing agents before I implemented the clone.

 ## Project TODOs
-- Implement grid search for various params
-- Figure how to get longer training runs working on my machine
+- Figure how to get longer training runs working on my machine, [this](https://medium.com/thefloatingpoint/running-really-long-scripts-ea929b943dd8) will likely help
-- Saved models directory with version number and hyperparams recording, add this to gitignore
+- Saved models directory with version number and hyperparams recording, add this to gitignore, this requires more though and organization
-- Make stats section of README a table
-- Linkedin Post with explan
-    I wrote a reinforcement learning agent from scratch to play 2048.
-Instead of telling an algorithm how to win the game, an RL agent is just told to get a high score.
-It learns to achieve a high score by adjusting what it believes is a good board position over the course of many games .

-    After playing over 10,000 games, the agent achieves 2048 49.1% of the time, and achieves 4196 1.5% of the time.
-Its highest score was 68,840 points.
-Does your score beat my program?

-    Implementation and performance details, as well as the source code, can be found on my GitHub.
+- ANN/CNN implementation to try out DeepRL, [this](https://www.jstage.jst.go.jp/article/ipsjjip/29/0/29_336/_pdf/-char/en) paper will help
+- What exactly is the difference between model-free and model-based??

 ## Structure of Repo
-- The `game` directory stores the `gameof2048.py` file that implements the game.
+- The `game` directory stores the `gameof2048.py` file that implements the python clone of the game.
+To play the game, simply run `python3 play.py`
-- The `agents` directory stores custom agent implementations, and are partially composed of classes from the `models` and `functions` directories.
+- The `agents` directory stores custom agent implementations in their own directories, and are partially composed of classes from the `models` and `functions` directories.
-- The `experiments` directory stores experiments for different types of agents

-## Notes
-- To achieve tile x, you need at minimum to have achieved x(log_2(x)-2) points, MUCH more likely to be around x(log_2(x)-1).
-This means only games of 20k+ points could have achieved 2048, etc
+- The `2048` directory hosts modifications to the original 2048 repo to create the data viz at the top of this README.
+- `*-experiemnts.py` creates, trains, and saves a given agent
+- `benchmark.py` benchmarks a given agent on a given number of games